celariss/heating_control_server/HA_integration/README.md

 ```sh
 pip install ruamel.yaml
 ```
 > [Ruamel.yaml] is a YAML parser/emitter that supports roundtrip preservation of comments, seq/map flow style, and map key order.
-IT is very useful to patch yaml files without messing with existing structure and comments
+It is very useful to patch yaml files without messing with existing structure and comments.

 #### 2. Create an install.ini file
 Copy the file `install_example.ini` to `install.ini` and update all parameters to match your own configuration :